 The University of Iowa has the contractual right to withhold any protocol from Western Institutional Review Board review and keep it for review and oversight by IRB-01.
 The University of Iowa may decide to retain a study if the protocol has significant local context issues such as a unique vulnerable population, involves an investigative team that has had previous serious and/or continuing noncompliance issues, or if the research design or intervention adds unusual risk for the subjects.
-If investigators have questions about whether or not the protocol should be submitted to Western Institutional Review Board, please call the Human Subjects Office.5.C National Cancer Institute Central Institutional Review Board Initiative (CIRB)
+If investigators have questions about whether or not the protocol should be submitted to Western Institutional Review Board, please call the Human Subjects Office.

-The University of Iowa anticipates working with CIRB in 2014.
-Additional details regarding submitting protocols to CIRB via the University of Iowa will be added to the University of Iowa Human Subjects Office website as they become available.
+5.B.ii Advarra IRB

+Advarra Review IRB is a commercial IRB like WIRB.
+Advarra provides IRB review and oversight for research that meet all of the conditions outlined in 5B.
+Use of a Commercial IRB.
+The SMARTIRB reliance platform is the preferred IRB Reliance model.
+The Advarra submission process will require all institutional and HRPP committee reviews be complete prior to receiving approval to submit to Advarra for IRB review.
+Principal Investigators interested in using Advarra as an IRB of Record should Select “Other IRB” and include “Advarra” in the free text field in Section I.1 of the HawkIRB application.

+5.C National Cancer Institute (NCI) Central Institutional Review Board Initiative (CIRB)

+The University of Iowa has agreed to send all new projects listed on the CTSU website as of September 2016 to the NCI CIRB.
+The NCI CIRB reviews federally funded oncology research under the purview of the National Cancer Institute (NCI.)
+Only approved clinical trials listed on the Clinical Trials Support Unit (CTSU) website can be submitted to the NCI CIRB for review.
+Specific information regarding the use of the NCI CIRB can be found in the NCI CIRB (SOP) located under the Central\External IRB portion of the HSO website.

 5.D Cooperative Research

 In the conduct of cooperative research projects, each institution (or entity) is responsible for safeguarding the rights and welfare of human subjects and for complying with any applicable regulations.
 Federal regulations from Department of Health and Human Services and Food and Drug Administration (45 CFR 46.114 and 21 CFR 56.114) allow for cooperative research projects which involve more than one institution.
 To avoid duplication of review efforts by IRBs, the University of Iowa can choose to conduct joint reviews, rely upon the review of another qualified IRB, or make other arrangements to establish oversight responsibilities.
-The University of Iowa makes a determination about whether or not a cooperating outside institution is also engaged in human subjects research in collaboration with the university. based on the outside institution’s role and whether that role meets any of the criteria for “engaged in research” as defined in Office for Human Research Protections guidance of October 16, 2008.
+The University of Iowa makes a determination about whether or not a cooperating outside institution is also engaged in human subjects research in collaboration with the university.
+All external IRB reliance or cooperative research requests are considered on a case by case basis by the University of Iowa HRPP Review Committee.
+The HRPP review process could involve one or more members of the UI HRPP.
+For studies considered greater than minimal risk, review by an IRB Chair, HSO Director, Institutional Official, Research Counsel, &/or other HRPP components may be required.
+Criteria reviewed by this committee include, but are not limited to, the size of the study, level of risk involved, the lead and relying study team members, institutional human research protection program committees involved, contract language (when applicable), local or state regulations, accreditation status of the institution(s) and/or expertise of the IRB.
+Consideration is also given based on the outside institution’s role and whether that role meets any of the criteria for “engaged in research” as defined in Office for Human Research Protections guidance of October 16, 2008.